realvoidgojo/CTF-Challenges/OverTheWire/Natas/README.md

 </td></tr><tr><td>drwxr-x---  2 natas32 natas32  4096 May 22 14:48 tmp
 ```

-It looks like have a root access and name `getpassword`
+It looks like have a root access and name `getpassword` , again do same stuffs from above script

 ```py
 import requests